silaspe/maths/docs/actual_repo.md

 (Get it? $\kappa \lambda \mu \nu \xi$?)

 The method supports functions as arguments, currying, and even (I think) capture of free variables.
-I'll explin with some examples:
+I'll explain with some examples:

 ```py
 def mult(x):